 The Class of ‘69 wants to be sure that as many seniors as possible have the finances to chase their dreams, and with this scholarship, trust they will be doing their part to assure this.
 Best Wishes to every senior in their quest for the Best in Life.
 This year’s recipient is ELLIOTT WEED.

 DAVID T. STUCK FOUNDERS SCHOLARSHIP (in the amount of $10,000)

 After enlisting and serving his country in World War II, Dave Stuck returned to the area and pursued his college education at Western Michigan University.
 After graduation he married his college sweetheart and co-founded Fibre Converters in 1949.
 His life was defined by the Rotary Motto of “Service Above Self”, always putting the needs of others before his own.
 In 1974 he was one of five community leaders that founded what is today the Three Rivers Area Community Foundation and served as president for many years.
 His community involvement also included the Jaycees, Rotary, Community Chest (today United Way), Three Rivers Area Chamber of Commerce, Three Rivers Health, and co-founder of the Lights of Love.
 This scholarship was created to honor the spirit of those trail blazers that left a legacy of service and personal sacrifice to make Three Rivers a better place to call home.
-This year’s recipient is LYDIA JEPSEN.
+This year’s recipient is ABIGAIL LEMACKS.